TUM Campus Run

 This run is organised free of charge and voluntarily by the TUM: Junge Akademie as well as from students and co-workers from different areas at TUM.

-Please direct your inquires to campuslauf@tum.de or via our Facebook-Event.
+Please direct your inquires to campuslauf(at)tum.de.